Financial-Times/origami/README.md

 const customData = { category: 'video', action: 'play', id: '512346789', pos: '10' };
 document.body.dispatchEvent(new CustomEvent('oTracking.event', { detail: customData}, bubbles: true}));
 ```

+## How to view the data

+Onec you have sent data into Spoor, you can view the data via Chartio.

+The FT has a Slack channel named #chartio_q_a where anyone can get help with Chartio.

+If you have never used Chartio before, you will need to [request access via this form](https://docs.google.com/forms/d/e/1FAIpQLSc1z1hTtnhe4KSXuZ220Zf53wTm0ucYVf2B3jYY5ZSyNW2VSw/viewform).

+To sign in to Chartio:
+- Open the [FT Chartio](https://chartio.com/financialtimes/) in your browser.
+- Press the "Sign in with Google" button and select your FT Google Account.

 ## Example implementations